 If you really can’t get on with a gym environment then, if your budget allows, find yourself a personal trainer who doesn’t operate in a gym.
-Either a home visiting trainer, and outdoors trainer or one who has their own private studio.
-Yes that was a plug!
+Either a home visiting trainer, an outdoors trainer or one who has their own private studio.
+Yes, that was a plug!

 9. You don’t know what to do

 If you don’t know what to do then you might lose motivation very quickly.
-You might not be working hard enough and make no progress.
+You might not be working hard enough, so make no progress.
 You might be doing things that could injure you, and that would halt your progress straight away.

 Seek some advice from the gym staff.
 They are there to help you get the most out of your membership.
 Get a personal trainer if you don’t want to think too hard about it and you want ongoing instruction.

 You didn’t get instruction and you did something that injured you.
 You performed an exercise incorrectly.
 You tried to mimic some of the big guys in the gym.
 Or you went to a class that was too advanced and you got hurt.
 Or you didn’t take care to stretch and look after your muscles and you pulled something.

 Injury is going to stop you in your tracks.
 Do the right exercises for your level of capability.
 Use the right technique.
 Use the right weight.
 Warm up and cool down properly.